-Ohio, that's what hope is - that thing inside us that insists, despite all evidence to the contrary, that something better is waiting around the bend; that insists there are better days ahead.
+Florida, that's what hope is - that thing inside us that insists, despite all evidence to the contrary, that there are better days ahead.
 If we're willing to work for it.
-If we're willing to shed our fears and our doubts.
+If we're willing to shed our fears.
 If we're willing to reach deep down inside ourselves when we're tired and come back fighting harder.